 At the 2012 GB Rowing Team Senior Trials, held at Eton/Dorney, George and Constantine Louloudis came third in the men's pair.
 During the 2012 World Cup series, George raced in the newly formed men's pair with Will Satch.
 The duo won a silver medal in Belgrade and finished 5th in Lucerne.
 At the 2012 Olympic Games in London, George and Will Satch won an outstanding bronze medal, finishing over 4 seconds ahead of Italy, in the men’s pair.

-At the 2011 GB Rowing Team Senior Trials held on 16-17 April at Eton/Dorney, George was placed 4th in the men's pair with Constantine Louloudis.
+At the 2011 GB Rowing Team Senior Trials, held at Eton/Dorney, George was placed 4th in the men's pair with Constantine Louloudis.
 Also with Constantine Louloudis, at the 2011 Lucerne World Cup, George narrowly missed out on a place in the A final of men's pairs, and then won the B final ahead of Germany to achieve a world ranking of 7th.

 George raced in the men's four at the 2010 World Rowing U23 Championships in Brest, Belarus where he won a silver medal.
 He then moved to the men's eight for the FISU World University Championships in Hungary, this time winning gold in a boat that took the lead from the start and continued to extend that lead, finishing a length ahead of Estonia, with Ireland in third place.